NCAS-VISION/VISION-toolkit-v2-development/README.md

       * https://ncas-cms.github.io/cf-plot/build/download.html#to-install-cf-plot

-   3. You need the latest version of cf-plot on a specific branch where a special bug-fix patch has bene applied, so use the `generalise-traj` branch required using the following command:
+   3. You need the latest version of cf-plot on a specific branch where a special bug-fix patch has been applied, so use the `generalise-traj` branch required using the following command:
       `pip install git+https://github.com/NCAS-CMS/cf-plot.git@generalise-traj`